-I’m hoping that The Alyssa Project will be my third published novel.
+I’m hoping that The Alyssa Project will someday be a published novel.
 I’m planning the cover art now.
-I’ve hired an artist for the cover of River Girl . . . someone whose art I’ve loved a long time.
-I’ve also emailed an artist about the covers for my four Antediluvian Adventures series novels.
-That’s a possibility.
-But for the rest of my novels, I plan to do the artwork… because I need to save the money until I, by miraculous providence, become better situated financially.
-Right now I’m still playing ‘catch up’ after the October adventure to the Bay Area and Santa Cruz.
+I plan to do the artwork… because I need to save the money until I, by miraculous providence, become better situated financially.
+Right now I’m still playing ‘catch up’ after my October 2011 adventure to the Bay Area and Santa Cruz.
 Translation: paying off credit cards.
 Sigh.

 Have you ever read Up the Down Staircase?
-I is a epistolary novel comprised in large part of notes written between students at a highschool, hall passes, teacher’s reports, etc. . . all very imaginatively placed together to create a great novel.
+It is an epistolary novel comprised in large part of notes written between students at a highschool, hall passes, teacher’s reports, etc. . . all very imaginatively placed together to create a great novel.
 If you haven’t read it, I highly recommend that you do so.
-Bel Kaufman is the authoress.
+Bel Kaufman wrote it.

 I love the technique and want to include epistolary elements in The Alyssa Project.
 That’s part of why this revision is intense.
 I’m keeping what I already wrote in third person, but adding these first-person elements: journal entries, notes and letters, case narratives, court documents, and whatever else I can dream up to throw in there.
 I’m not only trying to liven up the novel, I’m trying to make it better by closely examining each character’s motives and emotions.
 And of course, I have to entertain potential readers.
 So this is a challenging revision, one I have great hopes for.